unjs/website/content/5.blog/2023-08-15-h3-towards-the-edge-of-the-web.md

 layout: blog-post
 ---

-> H3 is a universal H(TTP) framework written in TypeScript powering [Nitro](https://nitro.unjs.io/) and [Nuxt](https://nuxt.com/) today.
+> H3 is a versatile H(TTP) framework written in TypeScript that powers both [Nitro](https://nitro.unjs.io/) and [Nuxt](https://nuxt.com/) today.

-H3 was born [almost two years ago](https://github.com/unjs/h3/tree/cbc8909b2003d6d5df694ab7a36aa067cc990c74) with the goal of making the smallest  HTTP framework for [Nuxt 3](https://nuxt.com/) with [Node.js](https://nodejs.org/en) compatibility, elegant developer experience, and a futuristic vision to be compatible with Edge and web worker runtimes out of the box which back in the time was a new concept.
+[Almost two years ago](https://github.com/unjs/h3/tree/cbc8909b2003d6d5df694ab7a36aa067cc990c74),  we made H3 with the ambition to become the smallest HTTP framework for [Nuxt 3](https://nuxt.com/), ensuring compatibility with [Node.js](https://nodejs.org/en) and providing an elegant developer experience.
+It also aimed to have a futuristic design, being adaptable to Edge and Web Worker runtimes, a concept that was relatively new at the time.

-At the same time, we have developed [unjs/unenv](https://github.com/unjs/unenv/tree/main) a thin layer to unblock Node.js libraries and HTTP middleware for Edge-compatible runtimes without Node.js.
-This was crucial to make sure we can leverage most of the NPM and Node.js ecosystem to develop applications without making everything from scratch.
-H3 and unenv together made [Nitro](https://nitro.unjs.io) one of the first web frameworks that is fully compatible with Edge runtimes.
+During the same period, we also developed [unjs/unenv](https://github.com/unjs/unenv/tree/main), a thin layer that enabled the utilization of Node.js libraries and HTTP middleware for Edge-compatible runtimes without the need for Node.js.
+This innovation played a pivotal role in enabling us to harness the power of the NPM and Node.js ecosystem without starting everything from scratch for web compatibility.
+The synergistic combination of H3 and unenv culminated in making [Nitro](https://nitro.unjs.io) one of the pioneering web frameworks fully compatible with Edge runtimes.

-This release brings H3 even closer to a native Web API compatibility out of the box.
+This latest release takes H3 even closer to offering native Web API compatibility right out of the box.

 ## Web and Plain Adapters

-We have introduced a new built-in adapter with [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) compatible signature with [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) input and [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) return value.
+We have introduced a new built-in adapter with a [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)-compatible signature, with [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) as input and [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) as the return value.

-This means that you can directly run your H3 applications out of the box on [Cloudflare Workers](https://workers.cloudflare.com/), [Deno Deploy](https://deno.com/deploy), [Bun](https://bun.sh/), and [Lagon](https://lagon.app/).
+What this signifies is that you can now seamlessly deploy your H3 applications on runtimes such as [Cloudflare Workers](https://workers.cloudflare.com/), [Deno Deploy](https://deno.com/deploy), [Bun](https://bun.sh/), and [Lagon](https://lagon.app/).

-Check out the [h3-on-edge](https://github.com/pi0/h3-on-edge) repository for examples and [demo](https://h3-on-edge.deno.dev/).
+For practical examples and a demo, check out the [h3-on-edge](https://github.com/pi0/h3-on-edge) repository.

 ```ts
 // import { createApp, eventHandler, toWebHandler } from 'h3'